travigd/documentation/getting-started/index.md

 There are three ways to interact with Event Store:

-1. With the admin web interface (more details link).
+1. With the Admin UI (more details link).
 2. [With the HTTP API](~/http-api/index.md).
 3. With a Client API, which you need to install first.
 Our documentation covers the [.NET Core client API](~/dotnet-api/index.md) and the [JVM client](https://github.com/EventStore/EventStore.JVM) but [others](~/getting-started/which-api-sdk.md) are available.